Money Management Product Reviews

 My Experience with Robinhood Retirement So Far

-To test the account.
-I decided to contribute $100 to my new Roth IRA.
+To test the account when I first joined in 2022, I decided to contribute $100 to my new Roth IRA.
 As promised these funds were immediately made available.
 Plus, I earned a $1 IRA Match bonus.
 However, I was a bit surprised that the app didn’t show me how much of a Match I’d earn from my contribution ahead of time.
 Yes, I could easily do the math myself — but it seems like something the app would want to highlight, right?

 Rather than purchase specific stocks within my new Roth IRA, I decided to see what Robinhood’s suggestions were.
 To get this process started, I took a short quiz that asked me about my investment preferences, time horizon (AKA how long I had until I planned to retire), etc. Based on my answers, the app suggested a portfolio made up of 90% stocks and 10% bonds — which would be on the aggressive side.